Pages for ...

 Academic Center.
 Formerly known as Holl-Kintner Hall, the Academic Center houses the campus Welcome Center - home of the Admissions Office and the Sisters' Cafe.
 Classrooms and offices for the Accouting and Business, Communication Studies, Economics, Education, English, History and Political Science, Modern Languages, Peace Studies, Psychology, Religion and Philosophy, and Sociology and Social Work departments are located in the Academic Center.

 Administration Building.
 The central portion of the Administration Building was erected in 1921, combining the original Bible School and Bumgerdner Hall.
-The offices of the president, executive vice president and most vice presidents are located in this University landmark.
+The offices of the president and most vice presidents are located in this University landmark.
 In addition, the offices of Academic Affairs, University Advancement, Alumni, Financial Services, Media and Public Relations, Publications and Design, Printing Services, the Registrar, and Student Financial Services are located in the Administration Building along with Wampler Auditorium.

 Calvin Ulrey Hall.
 Once a residence hall, this building now houses the Student Activites office on the lower floor.
 The Office of Health and Counseling Services and the Center for Service Opportunities are located on the first floor.
 The offices of Sudent Development, Human Resources and Residential Life are located on the second floor.
+Business Application Services offices are located on the third floor.

 Clark Computer Center.
-Through a generous gift by John G. Clark, a 1932 graduate, the former Goshorn Building was completely renovated in 1984 into a multi-functional computer center.
+Through a generous gift by John G. Clark, a 1932 graduate, the former Goshorn Building was renovated in 1984 into a multi-functional computer center.
 The Office of Information Technology Services is housed in this building.

 Funderburg Library.
 The library provides materials to serve the University curriculum, bibliographic and interlibrary loan support for research, and instruction in the use of information sources.
 Wilbur's Cafe is located inside the after-hours study lounge.